 Treadmills : Movement :: Diets : Eating

 I have nothing against aerobic activity.
-Aerobic activities can be very fun: skiing, hiking, swimming, ultimate frisbee… laser tag… what have you.
+Aerobic activities can be very fun: skiing, hiking, swimming, ultimate frisbee… laser tag… whatever.
 It can be life-affirming, endorphin-releasing and awesome.
 (And walking!
 One of my favorite things to do is walking with my iPod.
 Seriously.)

-But sustained cardio for long-term weight loss OR EVEN for health?
+But sustained, extreme cardio for long-term weight loss OR EVEN for health?
 Not so much.

 1. Cardio Makes Me Hungry

 Cardio Burns Calories.
 So it makes you hungry, naturally.
 If you don’t eat to hunger your body thinks it is starving (and you will be miserable)- which lowers metabolism, so if you ever stop your militant regimen it will be easy to gain weight.
 If you do eat to hunger, you will not lose weight.
 (Because a + b – b = a.
 Or something.)
 And thirdly, if you are like me, you will be so hungry at night by trying to “be good” all day, you will overeat or binge, and gain weight.
 And be very mad.

 It lends itself easily to disordered eating mentalities.
 You “burn” something off.
 You “pay” for the food you ate earlier.
 It can easily become punitive and filled with guilty thoughts.
 “I should have gone running this morning- I don’t deserve to sit here so quietly doing cats cradle”.
 Also intense cardio is hard and I would dread it, then not do it, then feel guilty.
 Or do it, and get addicted to it and it’s promise of everlasting beauty, and then what if I couldn’t that day…. and God, the showering logistics!